Thousands mourn fallen New York police officer

 Familia, who was posthumously promoted to detective, was fatally shot by a 34-year-old man who had ranted against the police.
 The suspect, who had a lengthy criminal record, was shot and killed after drawing a gun on officers who confronted him near the spot where Familia was killed.

-Familia's life was taken after she went to work on the day "we celebrated the wonder of this country," de Blasio told mourners.
+Familia's life was taken after she went to work on the night "we celebrated the wonder of this country," de Blasio told mourners.

-"She embodied the American dream, a children of immigrants, the first in her family to go to college ... a beautiful New York story.
-A striver, she always was working to better herself and her family."
+"She was strong but kind, resourceful and energetic," he said.
+"She embodied the American dream.
+Child of immigrants.
+The first in her family to go to college.
+Beautiful New York City story.
+A striver.
+She always was working to better herself and her family."

 He added, "She died the night her nation was born and she died a patriot defending all of us."

-Familia, one of 10 children, was killed "solely because she wore a uniform," de Blasio said.
+Familia, the youngest of 10 children, was killed "solely because she wore a uniform," de Blasio said.
 "She was murdered while acting as an agent of peace."

-"We, everyone of us, we civilians, we must be the guardians of those who protect us," he said.
-"It's not a one way street, my friends."
+"We, the civilians, we must be the guardians of those who protect us," de Blasio said.
+"It's not a one-way street, my friends.
+We must help our police in every way, just as we ask them to help us in our moment of need, when something goes wrong in our life, we expect them to be there."

 His voice choking at times, Police Commissioner James O'Neill spoke about the "creeping apathy" among many in the public over the role and work of the police.